Who is an Endodontist?

 - A small opening is made in the crown of your tooth.
 Very small instruments are used to remove the pulp from the pulp chamber and root canals

-- Root canals are filled with a biocompatible material called gutta perch.
+- Root canals are filled with a biocompatible material called gutta percha.
 A temporary filling is placed to close the opening; your general dentist will replace this with a permanent restoration.

 What happens after treatment?